dlaub3/blog/programming/algorithms/common-algorithms.md

 }
 ```

+### Selection Sort
-**Selection Sort**:  Selection sort, sorts from smallest to largest.
+Selection sort, sorts from smallest to largest.
 It will find the smallest element, move it to the front, and then find the next smallest element etc.

 ```js
 function selectionSort(array) {